SurrealNumber/CoreTitleInheritance/readme.txt

 desc goies wher it showed up in window
 #X text# applies an effect to text
-custom tooltip is constructed in decision
+custom tooltip is constructed in decision custom tooltip = x appears to be appending x to the tooltip with a new line in between
+ - Unsure of new line consistency will test later and modify scripted gui based on result Looks like one can only push with things i.e. things can only be launched from on_actions.
+There is no way to tell something to look for an on_action

+looks like show_as_tooltip = {stuff} executes the stuff and show the tooltip of the stuff being done {some way to print things assumed}
+can't find how to add numbers to descriptions.
+Will just try to put in desc = value.
+I think there is a nicer way to filter lists, but I don't know what it is right now.
+Might need to make localization for effects, triggers, and modifiers.
+Don't know yet.

+!!!Should let character know when they cores are invalidated and destroyed.
+!!change to safe_de_core_title

+notifications:
+I’ll start with the notifications and toasts as they are the simplest.
+You simply make a database entry in the common folder for your notification and then wherever you want to run it from you use the send_interface_message or send_interface_toast effect.
+Want to send toast when de-coring a title.
+Only should occur if full refund would be given- i.e. the mod removes them for internal reasons.